Front-end clients for AI image models

 MLX Model Loader→MLX LoRA Loader(point at the YFG file, strength ≈ 0.8) →MLX Sampler→VAE Decode→Save Image.
 Prompt the patent-figure idiom (exploded view, numbered callouts, dashed hidden lines, technical patent figure) and queue.

-One quirk: with mflux, LoRA loading and on-the-fly weight quantization are mutually exclusive — if we want a quantized MLX model and a LoRA, we have to bake the LoRA into the weights ahead of time (see the Mflux-ComfyUI readme for the recipe).
+One quirk: with mflux, LoRA loading and on-the-fly weight quantization are mutually exclusive — if we want a quantized MLX model and a LoRA, we have to bake the LoRA into the weights ahead of time (see the Mflux-ComfyUI readme for a recipe).
 ComfyUI-MLX handles this more gracefully but is younger.

-3.2.3 Example two — Flux dev via GGUF, on a 16 GB Mac
+5.3 Example two — Flux dev via GGUF, on a 16 GB Mac

 Add the GGUF node pack via Manager (search “ComfyUI-GGUF”, city96/ComfyUI-GGUF).
 The manual route works too: